Tipifarnib in Subjects With Myelodysplastic Syndromes

 • Myelodysplastic or myeloproliferative syndrome other than MDS.

-• More than two prior systemic treatments for MDS.
-Prior systemic therapies are those that have been received at standard doses for at least one full treatment cycle.
+• More than two prior systemic regimens for MDS.
+Prior systemic regimens are those that are considered standard of care for the treatment of MDS, have been received at standard doses for at least one full treatment cycle and exclude ESA.

 • Ongoing treatment with an anticancer agent for MDS not contemplated in this protocol.